Yosemite Valley Railroad: First full-length run

-Early Operations
+Early operations

 1900s

 The Yosemite Valley Railroad experienced a successful beginning, with its business picking up just two months after its first run.
 It signed mail and express contracts, and its freight revenue from mines and quarries began to increase.
 The Southern Pacific gave up on its competing route and began advertising connections with the Yosemite run.

 The railroad's headquarters were in the new Merced depot, which had a roundhouse in use and a small station at El Portal.
 The four-story Hotel Del Portal at the eastern terminus attracted celebrities and politicians, including Senator Benjamin Tillman, Governor James Gillet, William Randolph Hearst, J.B.
 Duke, and John Muir.

 The Yosemite Valley Railroad management improved operations and added new locomotives, passenger-express mail cars, and leased passenger cars.
 More than 50 people were making the trip daily.
-In December of 1907, the railroad added its first winter excursion, allowing visitors to easily access the park year-round for the first time.
+In December 1907, the railroad added its first winter excursion, allowing visitors to easily access the park year-round for the first time.
 This was decades before the All-Year Highway was opened to automobile traffic in the 1940s.
 The railroad carried 23,089 passengers, showing a book profit of $73,000 in its first year of operation.

 In 1909, the Yosemite Valley Railroad established Pullman service, which became one of the heaviest traveled routes by 1910.
 The railroad partnered with the Selig Polyscope Company to produce a travelog about the Yosemite run that was shown all over the world.